josemnmatos/learning-platform/README.md

 2. cd into the *plp_app* folder
 3. Run the command: "docker-compose up -d --build" (make sure Docker Daemon is running)
 4. Open your browser on ***https://localhost:8080***
-5. (To "decompose" docker container use command: "docker compose down rmi --local")
+5. (To "decompose" docker container use command: "docker compose down --rmi local")